Skip to content

 Particularly important in calcium intake is Vitamin D. The sun vitamin ensures that calcium can be absorbed in the intestine.
 The higher your vitamin D intake, the more calcium absorption increases.4 Thus, with regard to calcium absorption, vitamin D supplementation may be useful.

-Just like Iron or Zinc optimize organic acids also the absorption of calcium.
+Just like Iron or Zinc optimize Organic acids also the absorption of calcium.
 Corresponding acids can be, for example, citric acid from raspberries, peppers or citrus fruits or lactic acid from (soy) yogurt, sauerkraut or sourdough bread.

-The reference values for the daily calcium requirement have a range of approximately 600 to 1,000 mg per day.
+The reference values for daily calcium requirements have a range of approximately 600 to 1,000 mg per day.
 The reason for this is the fluctuating absorption rates.
 While the German Nutrition Society (DGE) rather generously recommends 1,000 mg per day for adults1, a study by Hunt & Johnson came up with 741 mg per day.6 The recommendation of NutritionFacts.org is even somewhat lower at 600 mg per day.2 According to the DGE, the calcium requirement for pregnant and breastfeeding women remains the same.1 The following table shows the recommended by the DGE Calcium requirements for children and adolescents to the overview:

 Children and teenagersmg/day